MCV-2025-C1-Project/Team3/README.md

 - **PRECOMPUTE**:	If True, the system computes and stores image descriptors for the database.
 Set to False to reuse existing precomputed descriptors.
 - **DEV_PREDICTION**:	If True, runs the validation pipeline to evaluate descriptors and metrics using the dev queries.
 - **TEST_PREDICTION**:	If True, runs the test pipeline to generate retrieval results for the test queries.
+- **REMOVE_BACKGROUND**: If True, runs the dev and test pipelines with the background removal images
+- **SAVE_BACKGROUND_MASK**: If True, when doing the test pipeline, it will also save the masks obtained for each image
 - **TOP_K_TEST**:	Number of top-ranked images retrieved for each query in the test set.
 - **K_VALUES**:	List of k values used for evaluation metrics such as mAP@1, mAP@5, etc.
 - **DESCRIPTORS**:	List of descriptor families to use (e.g., "COLOR_DESCRIPTORS", "TEXTURE_DESCRIPTORS", etc.).